Skip to Main Content

 3. Once you have clicked Save, you are ready to search Google Scholar.
 After completing a search in Google Scholar you can easily see which of the search results are available within the Library by looking for the link/icon shown below:

-By clicking the Full Text @ NU link you should be taken to the full-text version of that search result within the Northcentral University Library databases.
+By clicking Full Text at NU, you should be taken to the full-text version of that search result within the National University Library databases.

 Install Google Scholar Button